Chiara2804/Discord-Bot-NodeJs--Lady-Green/README.md

 # Lady Green 🌻🍃

 ## Goal
-Lady Green is a chatbot that helps people to be more eco-friendly.
+Lady Green is a Discord Bot that helps people to be more eco-friendly.

-Created for:
+Created for: Progetto NERD? in collaboration with Padua University and IBM.

 ## Creators
 <ul>